Joe Odagiri

+Jō Odagiri (小田切 譲; born 16 February 1976), better known by his stage name Joe Odagiri (オダギリ ジョー, Odagiri Jō), is a Japanese actor.
+He is most famous for portraying Yusuke Godai, the titular hero of the 2000 tokusatsu series Kamen Rider Kuuga.

-Personal life
+Early life and education

-Joe Odagiri was born in Tsuyama, Okayama prefecture.
+Joe Odagiri was born February 16, 1976, in Tsuyama, Okayama prefecture.
 Though he was accepted by Kochi University, he turned it down for an opportunity to study in the United States.
 He had originally intended to study film directing at California State University, Fresno, but mistakes in the application process landed him in acting classes.
 He often says that Tokyo is his second hometown.

-On December 27, 2008, at a news conference in Tokyo, Odagiri announced his new project.
-He would be director of a film that would take 11 years to make.